AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

 Configuration options available for a report created via the **[!UICONTROL Qualitative distribution]** template are detailed in [Display data in the table](#displaying-data-in-the-table).
 A full example is detailed in [Analyze a population](../../reporting/using/use-cases.md#analyzing-a-population).

-When you use the descriptive analysis wizard to analyze your data, the available options depend on the chosen settings.
+When you use the descriptive analysis assistant to analyze your data, the available options depend on the chosen settings.
 These are detailed below.

 ### Data binning {#data-binning}